 - El Segundo, California, USA

 A. 1.
-I don't know which degreaser you use -- you can use Acetone [paid link to product info at Amazon] or pure alcohol!
+I don't know which degreaser you use -- you can use Acetone [affiliate link to product info on Amazon] or pure alcohol!

 2. "cca 20 min" = "approximately 20 minutes".